jiang-junyao/CACIMAR/README.md

 [CACIMAR: Cross-species Analysis of Cell Identities, Markers, Regulations and Interactions Using Single-cell RNA Sequencing Data.
 Briefings in Bioinformatics, Volume 25, Issue 4, July 2024, bbae283](https://academic.oup.com/bib/article/25/4/bbae283/7690342)

+## Contact

+If you have any suggestions or find bugs, please feel free to contact jyjiang@link.cuhk.edu.hk.